Finding Details

 -

-In the upper-left corner of the page, view the issue's color coded severity category, as well as the total number of alerts that have been generated as part of this issue.
+In the upper-left corner of the page, view the finding's color coded severity category, as well as the total number of alerts that have been generated as part of this finding.

 -

-In the upper-right corner of the page, manage the issue in the following ways:
+In the upper-right corner of the page, manage the finding in the following ways:

 -